conda/conda-index/README.md

 ## Summary of changes from the previous `conda-build index` version

-* Approximately 2.2x faster conda package extraction, by extracting just the metadata to streams instead of extracting packages to a temporary directory.
+* Approximately 2.2x faster conda package extraction, by extracting just the metadata to streams instead of extracting packages to a temporary directory; closes the package early if all metadata has been found.

-* Uses new code to get metadata from packages without using temporary files;
-  closes the package early if all metadata has been found.
-This is about twice as fast.

 * Uses a sqlite metadata cache that is orders of magnitude faster than the old many-tiny-files cache.